-- Amanitas can look like a white puffball (edible) in it’s ‘baby’ or button mushroom stage.
+- Amanitas can look like a white puffball mushroom (Lycoperdon spp.) in it’s ‘baby’ or button mushroom stage.
 Don’t eat puffballs if you’re worried about confusing them.
 Easy!

-- The Death Cap (Amanita Phalloides) and Destroying Angel (Amanita Virosa/Ocreata/Verna/Bisporigera) are two mushrooms in this group that can kill you.
+- The Death Cap (Amanita Phalloides) and Destroying Angel (Amanita Virosa/Ocreata/Verna/Bisporigera) are two mushrooms in this genus that can kill you.
 Great names, eh?
-Destroying angels are not found in BC (that I know of).
+Destroying angels are not found in BC (so far).
 For full details on how to ID death cap (Amanita phalloides) mushrooms – click here

 - Amanita pantherinoides, our own very special version of the toxic European Amanita pantherina, is also poisonous

-- Has gills, a ring and a volva (sack or bulb at the base of the stem) – this occasionally isn’t visible if it decays
+- Has gills, a ring (usually) and a volva (sack or bulb at the base of the stem) – the ring is occasionally not visible if it decays

 Other BC poisonous mushrooms found in and around Vancouver …